 Senators To CFPB: Why Are You Still Failing To Protect Student Loan Borrowers?

-It's been more than two years since the nation's most powerful financial watchdog has examined the companies that manage about $1.5 trillion of federal student loans owed by 43 million borrowers.
+It has been more than two years since the nation's most powerful financial watchdog examined the companies that manage about $1.5 trillion of federal student loans owed by 43 million borrowers.

 On Thursday, two members of the Senate Banking Committee said they're exasperated with the Consumer Financial Protection Bureau's continuing failure to pursue mounting problems with the way student loans are handled.